ibm-cloud-docs/satellite/direct-link-tutorial.md

 :   Currently, not all services support Direct Link.
 So, depending on the services you use it might or might not be possible for all traffic to use Direct Link.

 What {{site.data.keyword.cloud_notm}} services can I access over Direct Link to avoid accessing them over Internet?
-:   After following these instructions, {{site.data.keyword.satelliteshort}} and Openshift on {{site.data.keyword.satelliteshort}} will work across Direct Link.
+:   After following these instructions, {{site.data.keyword.satelliteshort}} and OpenShift on {{site.data.keyword.satelliteshort}} will work across Direct Link.
 Additional services deployed into a {{site.data.keyword.satelliteshort}} location might have features that require public Internet access.
 It is recommended to consult the documentation for each service running in a location to verify their connectivity requirements.

 If I have two Locations that use Direct Link, can I use them for Direct Link to fail over from one Location to the other?
 :   This functionality is not yet available.